xw2519/HLP-Project-2022-Team-8/README.md

 ### **Leo**

 ### **Xin**
-- Symbol labels and component legends "adder" should always be horizontal
-  - Dependencies:
+- New shapes for new symbols
-    - None
+- Changing mouse icons
-  - Files changes:
-    - Symbol.fs: Section 1
+- Adding *clk* shape to custom generated symbols

 ## BusWires